 Report of alleged abuse or neglect of animals in Windsor or Essex County

 You may make an anonymous complaint, however if we are unable to locate the situation concerning you and cannot contact you, your complaint can not be addressed.
 We investigate every complaint that is received.
 Because of the volume of complaints received and privacy issues, we will normally not contact you after submitting a complaint unless additional information is required.
-If you have follow up questions or concerns please call our investigations department at 519-966-5751, ext 16.

 Or you can notify the Windsor/Essex County Humane Society directly at 519-966-5751.
 To reach our investigators, please dial ext 16.
 Please note that you will most likely have to leave a message at this extension, as our officers are normally out on the road investigating complaints and helping animals.
 Please ensure that you leave a detailed message with the address you are concerned about, as well as your phone number to allow us to call you back with any questions.
 We investigate all concerns received, but don’t normally call complainants back with updates.
 However, you are welcome to call for an update and we may be able to provide you with a brief outline of the outcome of the investigations.
 Due to privacy and legal issues we are not able to provide you with all the details of an investigation.